black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 # Step 48
 The task to be edited is now in the currentTask object.
 Stage it for editing inside the input fields by setting the value of titleInput to currentTask.title, dateInput to currentTask.date, and descriptionInput to currentTask.description.

+# Step 49
+Set the innerText of the addOrUpdateTaskBtn button to Update Task.